Eyydee08/The-Enchanted-forest/README.md

 > *"Where nature, adventure, and Filipino imagination come together."*

 This website is tailored specifically for **VERDANT — The Enchanted Forest**.
-All text, lore, attractions, facilities, and visitor info are pre-loaded and clearly marked with `<!-- ✏️ EDIT HERE -->` labels so you can tweak anything at any time.
+All text, lore, attractions, facilities, and visitor info are pre-loaded and clearly marked with labels so you can tweak anything at any time.

 ---